 What are the main upcoming trends we should be aware of when it comes to recruitment?

 If I had to mention three trends going on right now in the recruitment industry, firstly I would say that the job market is changing.
 So, with the current low unemployment rate, we are living in a candidate driven market where talent basically can choose and pick the projects they prefer to work on.
 So recruiters really need to understand how to better convince talents to apply.
 So this means that recruitment needs to attract, engage and convert the candidates as they would with marketing.
-Offering high salaries and big cars is no longer enough to attract the right candidates.
+Offering high salaries and big cars are no longer enough to attract the right candidates.
 I mean companies should be aware of the importance of employer branding.
 Organisations really need to invest in their vision, in their values and in corporate social responsibilities, as well as offer work-life balance to candidates.

 Secondly, I can also mention that digital habits and candidate behavior are rapidly evolving.
 We are using more and more social media, where we are watching videos and mobile is our number one device.
 So, recruiters and companies need to find different ways to engage and interact with candidates.

 Thirdly, I should mention the rise of technology, of course.
 There are so many new technologies in the HR space, from machine learning to artificial intelligence, that will help organizations to better identify the right candidates or screen the right profiles more efficiently.
 Technology is playing a bigger part in helping recruitment to evolve and grow.

 If you could give a few pieces of advice to organisations looking to implement a recruitment strategy, what would those be?